arne-fuchs/edcas-client/README.md

 * Apply graphic override configurations (with presets or your own!)
 * Always keep track of what the feds are doing in the news tab
 * Written in rust so you know its good
+* Data sharing and pulling over a decentralized, open sourced network

 ## Installation